Special Confidant and Advisor To Firm Leaders

 2. Take Charge Of Your Entry Into The New Role:

 Utilize your talents, but add to your toolbox.
 Under the stress and excitement of new responsibilities, it's easy to rely on your strengths - and over use them.
 To avoid this trap: Gather ideas from your partners about the critical skills, perspectives and abilities needed to succeed in your new position.
-Assessment tools (like those we offer in association with Hogan Assessments) can be a powerful aid in the process of gaining a new perspective and uncovering blind spots.
+Assessment tools (like those I offer in association with Hogan Assessments) can be a powerful aid in the process of gaining a new perspective and uncovering blind spots.
 Grab the opportunity to get a new perspective on your skills and experience in order to uncover any blind spots.

 3. Execute Your 100-Day Strategic Agenda: